Introduction

 Recommended Starter Kit:

-Spinner (1/8 oz): Spring/Fall
+- Spinner (1/8 oz): For spring and fall.

-Spoon (1/16–1/4 oz): Summer
+- Spoon (1/16–1/4 oz): Ideal for summer.

-Jig + Grub Combo: All seasons
+- Jig + Grub Combo: Versatile for all seasons.

-Soft Plastic Worm: Winter
+- Soft Plastic Worm: Essential for winter fishing.

 Your lures should be as dynamic as the trout themselves.